 As of Dec.
 22, 2021, we have removed the registration hold that required students to submit evidence of a COVID-19 vaccination to enroll in spring 2022 courses.
 If you were unable to register for spring 2022 courses due to this hold, you will now be able to register in classes that have available seats.

 The hold is being lifted because the original mandate imposed by the Nevada State Board of Health has expired, and on Dec.
 21 the Nevada legislative commission did not give approval to extend the regulation.
-This new action does not impact the face covering requirement, which remains in effect for all students, employees, and members of the public when indoors at a Nevada State College building.

 Please note that any other holds on your account still need to be addressed before you can register for courses.
 If you need to remove an advising hold or speak to an advisor about spring registration, please contact the Academic Advising Center at (702) 992-2160 or firstname.lastname@example.org, or visit our Academic Advising page at www.nsc.edu/advising.
 If you have questions about the COVID-19 hold or its removal, please contact the Office of the Registrar at (702)-992-2110 or email@example.com.

 The success and well-being of our students remains our top priority, and we must remind you that COVID-19 vaccines continue to be the most effective way to end the pandemic and the safest way to provide you with an uninterrupted learning environment at Nevada State.
 We will continue to do our part to help you experience an excellent semester in spring 2022.

 We’re excited to see you back to campus this spring and committed to making it a transformative experience.
 We are Back and Bold!
 During these challenging times, the health and safety of students, faculty, and staff remain paramount.
 As such, we appreciate your willingness to follow these guidelines.
 For additional and regularly updated information regarding NSC’s response to COVID-19, please visit nsc.edu/coronavirus.